 Using these criteria, including many factors in each category, we reached a conclusion and will share it with you.

-One link we’d like to share from this episode is to an article by Dr. Oz from AARP The Magazine, “When the Sun Makes You Sick.”
+One resource we’d like to share from this episode about photosensitivity and medications is an article by Dr. Oz from AARP The Magazine, “When the Sun Makes You Sick.”
 With the extreme heat many are experiencing as this is recorded and posted, we think this is very timely.

 We encourage and welcome any suggestions or other feedback you may have.
 Please leave a comment on this post or via a note on our Contact page.
 We would also love to have you leave a post on the wall of our Senior Care Corner Facebook page.
 We are particularly interested in your suggestions for future podcast topics and guests, especially if you are interested in being interviewed for a future podcast episode!